Elizabeth Goodman

 In The News

-Scottsdale-based Rose Law Group expands its government affairs division with new lobbying team
+Rose Law Group expands government affairs department with new focus on lobbying

 Have a Legal Question?